RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 ![Edit Hotspots Data Source](edit-hotspots-datasource.png)

 7. Next you can select the fields to extract from the API.
 In the Field extraction section select the "JSON with JSONata syntax" extractor.
-Then enter "count" as the fact name, "$.paging.total" as the JSONata query, and "Integer" type.
+Then enter "count" as the fact name, "$.paging.total" as the JSONata query, and select "Integer" type.

 8. Test the Data Source fact extraction by clicking "Check Facts".
 You should see something like the following.
 ![Hotspot Field Extraction](hotspot-field-extraction.png)